apex/up/CONTRIBUTING.md

 Before contributing to Up you'll need a few things:

-- Install [Golang 1.9](https://golang.org/dl/) for that Go thing if you don't have it
+- Install [Golang 1.11](https://golang.org/dl/) for that Go thing if you don't have it
-- Install [golang/dep](https://github.com/golang/dep) for dependency management

 The following are optional:

 - Install [pointlander/peg](https://github.com/pointlander/peg) if you're working on the log grammar
 - Install [jteeuwen/go-bindata](https://github.com/jteeuwen/go-bindata) if you need to bake `up-proxy` into `up`
-- Or run `make install.deps` to grab these tools

 ## Setup